Natural disasters in India

-Natural catastrophe in India, many of them related to the climate of India, cause massive losses of life and property.
+Natural calamities in India, many of them related to the climate of India, causes of the massive losses of life and property.
 Droughts, flash floods, cyclones, avalanches, landslides brought by torrential rains, and snowstorms pose the greatest threats.
 A natural disaster might be caused by earthquakes, flooding, volcanic eruption, landslides, hurricanes etc. In order to be classified as a disaster, it will need to have a profound environmental effect and/or human loss and frequently incurs a financial loss.
 Other dangers include frequent summer dust storms, which usually track from north to south; they cause extensive property damage in North India and deposit large amounts of dust and dirt from arid regions.
 Hail is also common in parts of India, causing severe damage to standing crops such as rice and wheat and many more crops and effects many people.

 Landslides and avalanches

 Landslides are very common in the Lower Himalayas.
 The young age of the region's hills results in rock formations, which are susceptible to slippages.
 Rising population and development pressures, particularly from logging and tourism, cause deforestation.
 The result is denuded hillsides which exacerbate the severity of landslides; since tree, cover impedes the downhill flow of water.
 Parts of the Western Ghats also suffer from low-intensity landslides.
 Avalanches occurrences are common in Kashmir, Himachal Pradesh, and Sikkim etc. Landslides in India are also highly dangerous as many Indian families and farmers reside in the hills or mountains.